 Database Management Systems

-There are many databases and data management systems (DBMS) around and although some of them claim to be embedded, it requires extensive research to find out if they are small enough, fast enough and flexible enough for your specific use case and, not at all unimportant, allow you to customize indexing and data transformation.
+There are many databases and database management systems (DBMS) around and although some of them claim to be embedded, it requires extensive research to find out if they are small enough, fast enough and flexible enough for your specific use case and, not at all unimportant, allow you to customize indexing and data transformation.

 A DBMS with Active Replication Fabric™ creates a data management foundation for the IoT ecosystem that seamlessly integrates edge and cloud applications’ storage and ensuring data safety all around.